Catsoft-Studios/Skycat/README.md

 compounded maps, we have defined some rules to make the importation of the maps easier to implement.

+Maps can be created using the open source tool Tileditor [mapeditor.org][3].

 The tileset will have 7 and only 7 layers:

 	+------------------+------------------------------------------------------------------------------+